AAFC-Bioinfo-AAC/quick-start-guide/Guides/GPSC_guide.md

 This is the **minimal** criteria for submitting a job.
 Additional options can be found [here](https://slurm.schedmd.com/pdfs/summary.pdf).

 ### How to adapt snakemake script
 Snakemake is well adapted for use with the GPSC and does not require any changes to its files.
+You will however need to ensure that the environment you are using has snakemake installed.
+This can be done using a [Conda environemt]() or a [container](apptainer_guide.md).

 To execute a snakemake job on the GPSC, call it with the following arguments *(replace [ ] with desired parameters.)*:

 		$ snakemake --executor slurm \
         --default-resources \